parsontodd/leadership-README/README.md

 # Quotes and quips
   * Be grateful but never satisfied.
-  * Help people find their intersection of passion and value delivery.
+  * Leadership is about helping people find their intersection of passion, talent, and value.
-  * Nothing is someone else's problem.
+  * No problem is someone else's problem.
+  * Think big, start small, go fast.